 Why do young men commit more crimes?

-Gender and age are arguably two best predictors of crime.
+Gender and age are arguably the two best predictors of crime.
 In 2014, males accounted for 73 percent of all arrestees in the U.S. and 80 percent of those arrested for violent crimes.
 Prison population statistics tells a similar story.
 Males accounted for 93 percent of the U.S. prisoners in 2014.
 Similarly, more than half of all homicides in 2014 were committed by 15-to-29-year olds, who only made up 20 percent of the population.
 Young males also have much higher rates of crime victimization than other demographic groups.

 An Economic Explanation

-Economist Jeffrey Grogger argues that high crime rates among young men may be partly explained by their adverse labor market opportunities.
+Economist Jeffrey Grogger argues that high crime rates among young men can be partly explained by their adverse labor market opportunities.
 Jobs available for this demographic group tend to be low-paying ones, making it more likely for young males to be swayed by criminal opportunities that promise higher pecuniary payoffs.
 His analysis shows that real wage for young men declined by more than 20 percent during the 1970s and 1980s, during which arrest rates for men aged 16 to 24 rose by 20 percent.

 If low wage rates for male youths are an important determinant of their high crime rates, perhaps we can discourage their criminal participation by improving their labor market conditions.
 For example, higher minimum wage can make it less likely for a youth to choose crime as an alternative job.
 At the same time, standard economic intuition tells us that higher minimum wage can reduce the number of available jobs, and increased unemployment among male youths may actually encourage them to look for alternative “work” from the criminal sector.